 Pedaling Innovations Catalyst

 White Industries ENO deluxe freewheel 19t/Sugino Mighty Comp 48t/Wipperman SS

 Nitto Noodle 46cm/Nitto Tallux 10cm

 Velocity Quill 700c set up tubeless/SONdelux wide body generator hub/Panracer Gravel King 38mm

 Velocity Quill 700c set up tubeless/White Industries Track flip-flop/Gravel King 38mm

 Nitto F32 rack, Son EdeluxII upside-down light, Handsome Cycles copper fenders, Crane copper bell, Tanaka copper cages

 Click a link below to see past stages of this bike.

 Added by TacosAndTailwinds.
-Last updated about 1 year ago.
+Last updated almost 2 years ago.